0xPxt/0xPxt.github.io/_posts/2020-01-07-Buffer-Overflow-Basics.md

 Once the breakpoints are set, I will execute a couple of GDB commands in order to ease the steps that are to come :

-- `set disassembly-flavor intel` →Changes the assembly syntax from AT&T to Intel (this is just personal preference).
+ * `set disassembly-flavor intel` → Changes the assembly syntax from AT&T to Intel (this is just personal preference).
-- `layout split` →Provides us with a beautiful layout to see the source code and the assembly throughout the debugging session.
+ * `layout split` → Provides us with a beautiful layout to see the source code and the assembly throughout the debugging session.

 It’s time to run the program, as you can see in the image below, the program breaks (at the first breakpoint) after having specified a password, which in this case was “0xdead”.